hspain/CDLApp/readme.md

 #### Testing

 Example integration and unit tests were added to show how to test the code outside of the database/api and also how to test the full client as well.

+### What would be next

+- Add caching
+- Add encryption for user passwords
+- More unit tests and integration tests
+- Add IsDeleted fields to all entities for soft deletions
+- Add role based access for members